 The Attorney General’s opinion, though, turned out to be erroneous.
 In 2002, the U.S. Supreme Court decided Zelman v.
-Simmons-Harris, an IJ case in which the Court declared in no uncertain terms that there is no Establishment Clause violation if families participating in a school choice program are permitted to freely and independently select private religious schools from amongst an array of both religious and nonreligious options.3 In other words, school choice programs like Maine’s can unquestionably include religious options without running afoul of the Establishment Clause.
+Simmons-Harris, an IJ case in which the Court declared in no uncertain terms that there is no Establishment Clause violation if families participating in a school choice program are permitted to freely and independently select private religious schools from amongst an array of both religious and nonreligious options.
+In other words, school choice programs like Maine’s can unquestionably include religious options without running afoul of the Establishment Clause.
 Yet the state’s discrimination against religion continues.

 IJ’s Previous Efforts to End Religious Discrimination and Vindicate Parental Liberty

-IJ, however, as the nation’s leading legal advocate for school choice, refuses to give up on Maine’s parents and, with the help of the First Liberty Institute, once again seeks to vindicate their First Amendment right to free exercise of religion and their right to equal protection of the law.
-This third case is inspired by the U.S. Supreme Court’s recent ruling in Trinity Lutheran Church of Columbia v.
+As the nation’s leading legal advocate for school choice, the Institute for Justice refused to give up on Maine’s parents and, with the help of the First Liberty Institute, once again seeks to vindicate their First Amendment right to free exercise of religion and their right to equal protection of the law.
+This third Maine case is inspired by the U.S. Supreme Court’s 2017 and 2020 decisions in Trinity Lutheran Church of Columbia v.
 Comer and Espinoza v.
 Montana Department of Revenue.
 In those cases, the Court held that a state may not exclude persons or institutions from a public benefit program—including, in Espinoza, a school choice program—on the basis of the person or institution’s religious status, or identity.

-This case has been filed in federal, rather than state court, and thus gives our nation’s federal courts the opportunity to make it clear that religion-inclusive school choice programs facilitate, rather than hinder, the religious and parental liberty protections of the U.S. Constitution.
-With this case, IJ intends to open the full range of educational options to Maine parents who live in tuitioning towns and to establish that states may not exclude religious options from publicly funded school choice programs.
+With this case, IJ intends to open the full range of educational options to Maine parents who live in tuitioning towns and to establish that states may not exclude religious options from publicly funded school choice programs, whether based on a school’s religious “status” or the religious “use” to which a family would like to put its tuition benefit.

-The lead IJ attorneys in this case are IJ Senior Attorney Tim Keller, who oversees the work of IJ’s educational choice team and who litigates school choice cases nationwide, and IJ-TX Managing Attorney Arif Panju, who has successfully defended school choice programs in Alabama and Louisiana.
+The lead IJ attorneys in this case are IJ Senior Attorney Michael Bindas, who oversees the work of IJ’s educational choice team and who litigates school choice cases nationwide, and IJ-TX Managing Attorney Arif Panju, who has successfully defended school choice programs in Alabama and Louisiana.
 IJ’s co-counsel at FLI is Associate Counsel Lea Patterson.
-Joining IJ and FLI as local counsel is Jeffrey T. Edwards, Esq., of the Portland firm of Preti, Flaherty, Beliveau, Pachios and Haley.
+Joining IJ and FLI as local counsel is Jeffrey T. Edwards, Esq., of the Portland firm of Preti, Flaherty, Beliveau, and Pachios.